davidclarke1995/Eliza/README.md

 My name is Dave Clarke, I'm a third year studying Software Development in GMIT.
 I'm 22 years old and have lived in Galway all my life.
 I also currently work part time in the Meyrick Hotel in Galway city as a concierge.

+To run this this project, clone my repository https://github.com/davidclarke1995/Eliza.git

 I created this Chatbot called Eliza for a project in Data Representation.
 This project is worth 50% of the overall mark of the course.